plone/volto/packages/registry/README.md

 ## Add-on registry

-An add-on registry is a facility that allows an app that was built on an existing framework to be extensible and pluggable.
+An add-on registry is a facility that allows an app, which was built on an existing framework, to itself be extensible and pluggable.

 The add-on registry is a store where you can register a number of add-ons that your app consumes.